A Human-Centric Framework for Data Attribution in Large Language Models: The Current LLM Ecosystem: Creators, Distributors and Recipients of Data

-In both LLM training and RAG scenarios, the current protests are fundamentally about non-disclosure to the creators\footnote{ Historical note: before HTML was widely adopted, there was also a proposal for an alternative structure for the web, in which links would be bi-directional.
+In both LLM training and RAG, the current creator protests are fundamentally about non-disclosure\footnote{ Historical note: before HTML was widely adopted, there was also a proposal for an alternative structure for the web, in which links would be bi-directional.
 This structure would enable (and even encourage) reuse and mixing of available data, but the original authors would be able to see each reuse (\cite{Nelson_1999_Xanalogical_structure_needed_now_more_than_ever_parallel_documents_deep_links_to_content_deep_versioning_and_deep_re-use}, see also discussion in \cite[ch.18]{Lanier_2014_Who_owns_future}).
 Besides factuality issues~\cite{LiuZhangEtAl_2023_Evaluating_Verifiability_in_Generative_Search_Engines}, one could see the current dissatisfaction of creators with RAG solutions as the result of lacking this \textit{second} link: the kind of meta-attribution which would allow them to see who uses their data, and set the terms for that.
-Such links would also support moral rights in the way that the unidirectional citations cannot, e.g. enabling the authors to object to misrepresentation.} (and, in case of training data, also readers) that a given work was used.
-Compounded with market power asymmetries, this leaves the creators unable to exercise their rights (economic and/or moral, see \cref{sec:ecosystem-concepts-moral-rights}).
-The industry argues that this training data practice is covered by the fair use doctrine (\cref{sec:fair-use}), and some lobby for a broad copyright exemption with the narrative of geopolitical AI race~\cite{OpenAI_2025_OpenAI_Response_OSTP_NSF_RFI_Notice_Request_for_Information_on_Development_of_Artificial_Intelligence_AI_Action_Plan,Belanger_2025_OpenAI_declares_AI_race_over_if_training_on_copyrighted_works_isnt_fair_use}.
-Some argue that since humans are allowed to learn from existing sources, the same applies for models.\footnote{The US Copyright office disagrees: fair use for human learning also has limits, and it differs `in ways that are material to copyright analysis', namely precision, speed and scale \cite[p.48]{2025_Report_on_Copyright_and_Artificial_Intelligence_Part_3_Generative_AI_Training_pre-publication_version}.} Some also argue that in the long run, AI will make it unnecessary to work for money anyway~\cite{Khosla_2024_Roadmap_to_AI_Utopia}, making compensation obsolete in the first place.\footnote{We note that since attribution serves not only economic, but also epistemic and social goals, even on this extreme view LLM services should still provide attribution.}
+Such links would also support moral rights in the way that the unidirectional citations cannot, e.g. enabling the authors to object to misrepresentation.}, which prevents the creators from exercising their rights (economic and/or moral, see \cref{sec:ecosystem-concepts-moral-rights}).
+The same non-disclosure leads to the risk of plagiarism for the users (see below).
+The platforms and publishers themselves are also impacted in various ways.\footnote{As shown in \autoref{fig:stakeholders}, both platforms and publishers struggle with the influx of AI-generated content (e.g. \cite{Acovino_2023_Sci-Fi_magazine_stops_submissions_after_flood_of_AI_generated_stories,Knibbs_2024_Scammy_AI-Generated_Books_Are_Flooding_Amazon,JonesNewmanEtAl_2025_AI-Generated_Slop_in_Online_Biomedical_Science_Educational_Videos_Mixed_Methods_Study_of_Prevalence_Characteristics_and_Hazards_to_Learners_and_Teachers,LinShanEtAl_2025_Stop_DDoS_Attacking_Research_Community_with_AI-Generated_Survey_Papers}), which is problematic exactly because its quality and originality is hard to assess.
+Some platforms also experience conflicts with their creator communities \cite{Edwards_2024_Stack_Overflow_users_sabotage_their_posts_after_OpenAI_deal}.
+Some platforms, notably Quora and Stackoverflow, declined in popularity as similar functionality was provided by LLMs, possibly trained on their own data (although both platforms were reported to have systemic issues pre-dating ChatGPT \cite{Pahwa_2024_How_Quora_Died,Orosz_2025_Stack_overflow_is_almost_dead}.}